puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_language.markdown

 You can use the `import` statement in the [main manifest][] to compile more than one manifest without autoloading the additional files from modules.

+Since `import` statements can interfere with syntax checking individual manifest files, you can also use [the `ignoreimport` setting](/references/3.7.latest/configuration.html#ignoreimport) to block importing when using the `puppet parser validate` command.

 ### In Puppet 4.0

 The `import` keyword has been removed completely and manifests can no longer be imported.

+Additionally, the `ignoreimport` setting has been removed, since it's no longer necessary.

 ### Detecting and Updating

 Use of the `import` keyword in Puppet 3.6 and later causes a deprecation warning:

     Warning: The use of 'import' is deprecated at 1.
 See http://links.puppetlabs.com/puppet-import-deprecation

+If any of your commit hooks or CI tools use the `ignoreimport` setting, you should also see [the note on `ignoreimport`'s deprecation](./deprecated_settings.html#ignoreimport).

 ### Context